lukemorton/lukemorton.co.uk/src/content/articles/2020-05-28-defining-your-ways-of-working.md

 <p><img src="/media/flow.png" alt="" width="3000" height="2000"/></p>

 Software development teams are able to adapt their process to meet the problems they face.
 In a rapidly changing digital world, the ability to learn and adapt is a competitive advantage.
-Teams must be enabled to define their ways of working and continuously learn and adapt as they go.
+Teams must be enabled to define their ways of working and continue to learn and adapt as they go.

 Ways of working go way beyond just picking a software development process such as Scrum, Kanban, or (hopefully not) SAFe.
-Frameworks are never complete, except in the case of SAFe, which in my opinion is completely bonkers.
+Frameworks are never _complete_, except may be in the case of SAFe, which in my opinion is _completely_ bonkers.

 In a lot of ways, you need to forget about wholesale dropping in an entire process that was likely designed for very different needs than yours.